jolivain/glslsandbox-player/README.md

 programs (`xprop`, `xwininfo`, `wmctrl`, ...) identifying windows with their name, and there is several instance of the program running.

+  The window stacking order can be controlled with the `GSP_X11_WIN_STACKING` environment variable.
+If set to `above` the window will be always on top other windows (which have a default stacking order).
+If set to `below`, the window will be below other windows (this can be useful to put the the program behind other windows having transparent areas).

+  Complete full screen can be requsted by setting `GSP_X11_FULLSCREEN` environment variable to `1`.
+If the window manager honor the request, the window surface will have the same dimension as the screen.

 Notes on KMS DRM Native Windowing
 ---------------------------------